breck7/scroll/dud.md

 ## Alternatives Considered

-There is no blog software that reads and writes dumbdown yet so building Dud was necessary.
+There is no publishing software that reads and writes dumbdown yet so building Dud was necessary.